SVS Managing Partners: Jeremy, Scott, Don, Nichole and Laura. Follow us on Twitter @SharedValueCA

 Nichole Fraser MacDonald, M.Sc.

-Nichole Fraser MacDonald’s passion is working on projects that make businesses and communities better places to work and live.
-She is a social researcher with a strong background in program evaluation, project management and strategy development, work with Aboriginal communities, and consulting with the public.
+Nichole Fraser MacDonald is committed to working on projects that make businesses and communities better places to work and live.
+She is a social researcher with a strong background in research design, project management and strategy development, work with First Nation and Metis communities related to Environmental Assessment processes, and consulting with the public.
 She has planned, managed, carried out, and evaluated dozens of projects in the environmental, health, community development, infrastructure and general land use planning fields, and has experience working for government, the non-profit sector and private industry.
-She is a member of the Canadian Evaluation Society and a 2011 recipient of the Consulting Engineers of Ontario Award for Aboriginal Traditional Knowledge achievements.
+Nichole is a trainer land use planner, a member of the Canadian Evaluation Society, the International Association for Impact Assessment, and a 2011 recipient of the Consulting Engineers of Ontario Award for Aboriginal Traditional Knowledge achievements.

-SpecialitiesCommunity development, program planning, program and project evaluation, qualitative and quantitative research methodologies and tools (e.g. surveys, focus groups, large group techniques, key informant interviews, participatory video and photo), project management, Aboriginal Traditional Knowledge research, stakeholder engagement, stakeholder analysis, youth engagement
+SpecialitiesProject management, community development, qualitative and quantitative research methodologies and tools (e.g. surveys, focus groups, large group techniques, key informant interviews, participatory video), Traditional Knowledge and Land Use and Occupancy research, socio-economic impact assessment, program and project evaluation, stakeholder engagement

 Scott Mackay, M.Sc., RPP

 Email: Scott.MacKay@sharedvaluesolutions.com Phone: 226-706-8888 x 102 Twitter: @MackayScottD

 SpecialtiesEnvironmental planning, collaborative planning, social research, community engagement, stakeholder engagement, public participation, stakeholder analysis, public consultation, risk communications, issues management, environmental restoration, ecological restoration, environmental impact assessment, natural resources management, water resources, watershed management, water management